-- 1. Hearings of the Judiciary are open to the public. and will be held online via Zoom. - 2.
+- 1. Hearings of the Judiciary are open to the public. - 2.
 Deliberations of the Judiciary shall be conducted in closed session pursuant to California Education Code Section 89307. - 3.
 The Judiciary will vote on the decision regarding complaints in public session.